PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next compatible repeated evidence family before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Stale channelwise-binary adapter summary family characterization

+The next selected family is the repeated raw-repair-plus-prune mapping at the fallback and final-primary stale channelwise-binary adapter sites.
+Both use the same raw repair and exact one-key schema.
+The indexed binary convergence loop is explicitly excluded because it owns a shared graph index and iterative broadcast, adapter, and shape reconciliation semantics.

+The focused contract fixes both current representations, model arguments, prune expressions, preceding concat-axis guards, following conditional reconciliation, fallback topology successor, final progress successor, and raw wrapper retention.
+One strict xfail requires `run_stale_binary_adapter_repair_summary(model_ir)`.

+Sequential validation under core-only `uv` completed with `93 passed, 1 xfailed in 2.30s` across the new characterization and related fallback, terminal-layout, indexed binary-convergence, and phase-store contracts.
+The sole expected failure is the unimplemented shared summary owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the shared owner and the two compatible sites, retain the raw lowerer wrapper, leave indexed convergence unchanged, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.